manns79/dreamt-wearable-sleep-staging/README.md

 Validation macro F1 remains the primary selection metric, with balanced accuracy, validation loss, class-level precision/recall/F1, and confusion matrices used as supporting diagnostics.
-Broader hyperparameter tuning is held for Stage 11, where the context radius and other context-CNN choices can be varied more systematically.
-Stage 10 still evaluates only the validation split;
-the held-out test split remains unused.
+Stage 10 still evaluates only the validation split; the held-out test split remains unused.

 When run locally, Stage 10 writes artifacts under: